Skip to content

 • Levonorgestrel IUD

-Natural methods of postpartum contraception
+Natural postpartum contraception methods

 • What is the LAM method (Lactational Amenorrhea Method)?

-• body temperature monitoring;
+• monitoring body temperature;

-Permanent contraceptive methods
+Permanent contraception methods

 • Tubal ligation